NeoSkin7/Website/site/content/quotes.md

 > [Upon Electromagnetism] Maxwell’s new interaction has a relative strength of 10<sup>36</sup>, that’s like your grandma (gravity) attempting to win a weightlifting competition against the strongest man in the world (electromagnetism)!

-> This was apparent in the early universe shortly after the Big Bang when the universe was only 10<sup>15</sup> K (roughly the same temperature in Celsius at this scale).
+> [An Example of the Absurdity of Temperature in the Early Universe] This was apparent in the early universe shortly after the 'big bang' when the universe was only 10<sup>15</sup> K (roughly the same temperature in celsius at this scale).

 > In a very similar fashion to people who step in to settle an argument and restore all world order, bosons prevent the worst from happening within the universe – that is the complete lack of law and order within the very prestigious quantum community.